gl-vis/gl-axes3d/README.md

 * `axesColors` an array of colors for each axis, or else a single 3D array encoding all axes colors.
 Default is `[[0,0,0], [0,0,0], [0,0,0]]`
 * `gridColor` the color of the grid lines in the background.
 Default is `[0,0,0]`
 * `ticks` Alternatively, you can specify custom tick labels for each axis by passing in an array of 3 arrays of tick markings.
 Each tick marking array is an array of objects with the properties `x` and `text` which denote the position on the tick axis and the text of the tick label respectively.
+* `textScale` overrides the scaling computation to a default textScale in model coordinates.

 ### `axes.dispose()`
 Releases all resources associated with this axes object.